 LBCC is the only community college in the Willamette Valley with an Animal Technology program.
-The program uses the community as a natural instructional laboratory and provides students with knowledge and skills useful for working in production livestock occupations, in entering into livestock-related fields, or in transferring to four-year institutions to continue their study.
+The program uses the community as a natural instructional laboratory and provides students with knowledge and skills useful for working in production livestock occupations and in entering into livestock-related fields.
+Some of the coursework may transfer to a four-year institution.